Four collapsing one-dimensional particles: a dynamical system approach of the spherical billiard reduction: The model and the dimensional reductions

 such that the discrete dynamical system \eqref{EQUATSpherReducDiscrMappi} can be rewritten as:

 where $\widehat{\mathfrak{P}}^k$ denotes the $k$-th iteration of the mapping $\widehat{\mathfrak{P}}$.
-This last dimensional reduction is referred to in \cite{DoHR025} as the \emph{spherical reduction}, since the only information that is recorded to describe the orbits is the sequence of hyperplanes $\text{Span}\big[\omega(\widetilde{t}_k),\sigma(\widetilde{t}_k)\big]$.
-The trajectory of the original four particle system, described in terms of the variables $\big(p(t),q(t)\big)$, remains on the sequence of hyperplanes for all time $t$ (provided that we consider all the hyperplanes $\text{Span}\big[\omega(\widetilde{t}_k),\sigma(\widetilde{t}_k)\big]$ associated to any collision of the trajectory (and not only to the collisions of type $\mathfrak{b}$).
+This last dimensional reduction is referred to as the \emph{spherical reduction} in \cite{DoHR025} , since the only information that is recorded to describe the orbits is the sequence of hyperplanes $\text{Span}\big[\omega(\widetilde{t}_k),\sigma(\widetilde{t}_k)\big]$.
+For all times $t$, the trajectory of the original four particle system, described in terms of the variables $\big(p(t),q(t)\big)$, is contained in the union of the hyperplanes (provided that we consider all the hyperplanes $\text{Span}\big[\omega(\widetilde{t}_k),\sigma(\widetilde{t}_k)\big]$ associated to any collision of the trajectory (and not only to the collisions of type $\mathfrak{b}$).
 Considering this sequence of planes, intersected with the unit sphere $\mathbb{S}^2$, we obtain a family of arcs of circles that constitute trajectories corresponding to a billiard defined on a portion of $\mathbb{S}^2$.
 In such a billiard, a reflection takes place when the trajectory on the sphere reaches the boundary, that is, when an arc of circle intersects one of the planes $\{ x = 0 \}$, $\{ y = 0 \}$ or $\{ z = 0 \}$.
 The reflection law is then different from the usual specular reflection.
 Such a billiard description, with a non-standard reflection law, was already used in \cite{CoGM995} in a similar setting, to describe completely the inelastic collapse of three particles.

 \paragraph{Definition of the $\mathfrak{b}$-to-$\mathfrak{b}$ mapping $\mathfrak{P}$.} The mapping $\widehat{\mathfrak{P}}$ is defined in \cite{DoHR025} as follows.
 First, starting from a configuration such that {\circled{2}} {} and {\circled{3}} {} are in contact (that is, such that a collision of type $\mathfrak{b}$ just took place), and assuming that $p_0$, $q_0$ are normalized, and that $q_0$ belongs to the normal plane to the unit sphere $\mathbb{S}^2$ at the point $p_0$ (which we can always do, according to Theorem 4.1 in \cite{DoHR025}), we have: